ariscript/www/content/about.md

 <h1>About</h1>

-I am a 19-year-old trans woman, and a student at [Northeastern University](https://northeastern.edu), where I'm studying Computer Science.
+I'm Ari Prakash (she/her), a second-year student at [Northeastern University](https://northeastern.edu), where I'm studying Computer Science and minoring in Mathematics.

-I'm interested in a lot of things, but chiefly programming language theory, compilers, and low level development - I'm looking to pursue many of these topics through education.
+I'm interested in many things, but chiefly programming language theory, compilers, and low level development - I'm looking to pursue many of these topics through education.
 I'll probably be writing about what I learn in these areas over time.